On The Fragility of Benchmark Contamination Detection in Reasoning Models: Contamination with CoT on advanced LRMs Barely Leaves Evidence (Stage II: post-LRM)

 Tab.~\ref{tab:lrm_sft_inflation} and~\ref{tab:deepseek_mia_auroc} show the results of pass@1 on six reasoning benchmarks and AUROC of detection approaches performance (w/ the same detection setup as Stage I), respectively.
 We observe that:

 \textbf{Extensive SFT Contamination with CoT results in a huge performance inflation.} As shown in Tab.~\ref{tab:lrm_sft_inflation}, LRMs can substantially benefit from extensive contamination with CoT.
-For instance, DeepSeek-R1-Distill-Llama-8B model exhibits an average performance inflation of up to 11.76\% across six benchmarks after being exposed to membership data seven times.
 Such inflation enables contaminated LRMs to artificially boost performance in benchmarks and have an overrated rank in the reasoning leaderboard with little extra training cost.

 \textbf{Extensive contamination with CoT on LRMs barely leaves evidence.} As illustrated in Tab.~\ref{tab:deepseek_mia_auroc}, detection methods, which were effective in contamination introduced when the base model evolves into LRMs, consistently fail under extensive contamination with CoT to LRMs, performing close to random guessing.
 The previous SOTA approach, LiRA~\citep{mireshghallah2022empirical}, achieves only 58.74\% AUROC on average across six benchmarks.
 Then, we analyze the log prob of member and non-member samples before and after final stage contamination, shown as Fig.~\ref{fig:log_prob_main_r1}.
 After the extensive SFT contamination with CoT on members, the log prob of both members and non-members increases at a similar margin.
 This indicates that even without exposure to non-members, contaminated LRMs still have more confidence when responding to unseen samples that share similar distributions to training samples, which also explains why extensive contamination with CoT on LRMs barely leaves evidence.
 These results suggest that model developers could extensively contaminate their LRMs in the final stage while leaving little detectable evidence.